Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 The remainder of this paper is organized as follows.
-As a preliminary, we describe basic approximation formulas for functions, definite integrals, and indefinite integrals, and also describe their convergence theorems in Sect.~\ref{sec:preliminary}.
+As a preliminary, in Sect.~\ref{sec:preliminary}, we describe basic approximation formulas for functions, definite integrals, and indefinite integrals, along with their convergence theorems.
 Existing Sinc-collocation methods by Shamloo et al.~\cite{Shamloo} and John--Ogbonna~\cite{JohnOgbo} are described in Sect.~\ref{sec:existing}.
 New Sinc-collocation methods by this study and their convergence theorems are described in Sect.~\ref{sec:new}.
 Numerical examples are presented in Sect.~\ref{sec:numer}.
 The proofs of the new theorems are provided in Sect.~\ref{sec:proofs}.